‘When a baby dies’ – my own grief process

-Here at The Ribbon Box we’re about sharing personal stories, as well as thoughts from experts.
-We’ve turned to Clinical Psychologist Dr Michelle Tolfrey who has written about her own experience of baby loss and re-building a life around the grief.
+Here at The Ribbon Box, we’re about sharing personal stories as well as expert perspectives.
+We’ve turned to Clinical Psychologist Dr Michelle Tolfrey, who writes about her own experience of baby loss and rebuilding a life around grief.

 But losing a baby at any stage is never ‘just’ anything.

-As a Clinical Psychologist, I have worked with many people who have experienced loss in a multitude of contexts.
-I knew about grief, I felt equipped with understanding and treating trauma and I had supported people through some very difficult and dark times.
-But the intricacies and complexities of losing a baby shocked me.
-We grow up drowning in advice on how not to get pregnant.
-If we are lucky enough to get pregnant, we are bombarded with how we should look, feel and what we should buy.
-And yet no one thinks to educate us about baby loss, despite how often it occurs.
+As a clinical psychologist, I’d worked with many people who had experienced loss in a multitude of contexts.
+I understood grief, felt equipped to support trauma, and had helped people through some incredibly difficult and dark times.
+But the intricacies and complexities of losing a baby still shocked me.
+We grow up surrounded by advice on how not to get pregnant.
+If we are lucky enough to become pregnant, we are bombarded with messages about how we should look, feel, and what we should buy.
+And yet, so few people talk to us about baby loss, despite how often it happens.

 My subsequent pregnancy with my second daughter, who was born just 11 months after Orla, was fraught.
-I spent most of it emotionally disconnected from my expanding belly.
-I was grieving whilst growing another baby.
-My mind and body were equally traumatised and trying to make sense of what was happening, and this didn’t stop once my baby was safely born and I took her home.
-Grief is part of my life story and now I believe that it enriches how I show up in the world both personally and in my work.
+I spent much of it emotionally disconnected from my expanding belly.
+I was grieving while growing another baby.
+My mind and body were both traumatised, trying to make sense of what had happened, and that didn’t stop once my baby was safely born and I brought her home.
+Grief is part of my life story and now I believe it has shaped how I show up in the world, both personally and professionally.

-As Baby Loss Awareness Week approached again, I wanted to share some of the things I have learnt about grief and grieving when a baby dies.
+As Baby Loss Awareness Week approaches again, I wanted to share some of the things I have learnt about grief and grieving, when a baby dies.

-1. There is no right or wrong way to experience greif
+1. There is no right or wrong way to experience grief

-Whilst there are models of grief and grieving that give us a sense of what we might expect, these all acknowledge that grief is not linear and not everyone will experience grief in the same way.
-The most commonly shared models suggest that there are stages or tasks involved in grieving, but these are often misrepresented by others as a menu or timeline for grief.
-Instead, what they really show us is that the emotions we do experience are common, normal and part of the process of grieving a loved one.
-They were never developed to provide a clear structure for how grief unfolds.
-But of course, when we are at our most vulnerable, we desperately look for reassurance that the pain will end, or at least soften, as time passes.
-Our human brain craves certainty and order, but the reality is that grief is unpredictable and messy.
-And that’s okay and completely normal.
+Whilst there are models of grief and grieving that give us a sense of what we might expect, they all acknowledge that grief is not linear and that no two people will experience it in the same way.
+The most commonly shared models suggest there are stages or tasks involved in grieving, but these are often misunderstood as a checklist or timeline.
+In reality, they simply remind us that the emotions we experience are common, normal and part of grieving someone we love.
+They were never intended to provide a clear structure for how grief unfolds.

-It’s also so important to recognise that we all arrive at our losses from a different starting point; we are unique individuals with our own unique personalities, life experiences and ways of coping.
-Grieving the death of a baby may bring up memories of previous losses or traumas.
-It can often exacerbate other difficulties we have experienced with our mental health.
-And for this reason, our unique grief stories should be treated with compassion – both from others and ourselves.
+It’s also important to recognise that we all arrive at loss from different starting points.
+We are unique individuals with our own personalities, life experiences and ways of coping.
+Grieving the death of a baby may bring previous losses or traumas to the surface.
+It can also intensify existing mental health difficulties.
+For that reason, every grief story deserves compassion – both from those around us and from ourselves.

 2. Grief is as physical as it is emotional

-One of the things that surprised me the most was how visceral grief was; how my chest constricted, how empty and hollow my body felt, how my jaw tightened and my digestive system slowed down.
-The physical responses of grief are less researched, but we are certainly becoming more aware of the impact of trauma on our bodies: the body keeps the score.
+One of the things that surprised me most was how visceral grief was: the tightness in my chest, the emptiness that settled in my body, the tension in my jaw, and the way my digestive system seemed to slow down.
+The physical impact of grief is still less researched than its emotional effects, but we are becoming increasingly aware of how trauma lives in the body.
+The body keeps the score.

 3. You never get over the loss of your baby, but you can find a way to grow your life around the loss

-Yet the intensity of my grief is still there if I lean into it.
-It’s just that now I have a lot of other safe spaces (internally as well as externally) to retreat to.
+The intensity of my grief is still there if I lean into it.
+It’s just that now I have many more safe spaces – both internally and externally – to return to.

 4. There are secondary losses to navigate